mongodb/docs/source/includes/api/list-tables/admin-s3-blockstore-response-documents.rst

    * - encryptedCredentials
      - boolean
-     - Flag indicating whether the username and password for this S3 blockstore were encrypted using the credentialstool.
+     - Flag indicating whether the username and password for this S3 blockstore were encrypted using the :ref:`credentialstool <encrypt-mongodb-user-credentials>`.

    * - id
      - string
-     - The Unique Identifier that represents this S3 blockstore.
+     - The unique identifier that represents this S3 blockstore.

    * - labels
      - array of strings
-     - Names used to assign s3 blockstores to specific projects.
+     - Array of tags to manage which
+       :term:`backup jobs <backup job>` |onprem| can assign to which :term:`S3 blockstores <S3 blockstore>`.

    * - links
      - array of objects